-It is possible that irritable bowel syndrome, CFS, and other painful conditions coincide with fibromyalgia.
+It is possible that irritable bowel syndrome, chronic fatigue syndrome, and other painful conditions coincide with fibromyalgia.
 The cause is still widely debated, but leading theories are that it is stress induced, caused by repetitive injury, illness, environmental pollutants, or that it is a direct result of diet or genetics.

-The symptoms of RA and fibromyalgia may be similar, but they are quite different.
+The symptoms of rheumatoid arthritis and fibromyalgia may be similar, but they are quite different.
 The Arthritis Foundation suspects fibromyalgia to be a condition which is arthritis-like while recognizing that there are distinct differences.

-While the symptoms of RA get progressively worse, this is not seen with fibro patients.
-Over time, your condition may get worse if you suffer from RA.
+While the symptoms of rheumatoid arthritis get progressively worse, this is not seen with fibromyalgia patients.
+Over time, your condition may get worse if you suffer from rheumatoid arthritis.
 This is caused by the continuing joint damage.
 Fibro symptoms are more akin to episodes, one day you may have few symptoms, the next you might have many.

 Another important difference between these two conditions is the symmetry of pain.
-If you have RA you may notice that your left knee hurts, then soon after the right one will hurt too.
+If you have rheumatoid arthritis, you may notice that your left knee hurts, then soon after the right one will hurt too.
 With fibromyalgia, pain is usually experienced all over your body.
-The pain with RA is caused by inflammation, which as we know is not what causes fibro pain.
+The pain with rheumatoid arthritis is caused by inflammation, which we know is not what causes fibromyalgia pain.

 Once again, we see similar symptoms with two very different conditions.
 But, commonly fibromyalgia sufferers get a diagnosis of lupus, particularly when antinuclear antibodies are found in their bloodwork.
 If a lupus rash or lupus kidney disease are present, this is the quickest way to achieve an accurate diagnosis.